rwslinkman/articles/hello-world.md

 And that's a shame, you'll surely agree.
 Here is my way to document my learnings.
 Practical for me, (hopefully) useful for you and probably good laughing material in a few years.
+You can expect reviews and example projects of tools I work/play with and sometimes I like to write more of a "developer story", if that makes sense.

 I will be writing these articles on GitHub on a feel-like-it basis and they will be displayed on my website!
 Visit [my website](https://rwslinkman.nl) if you're not already there :)

-_Great stuff, but I thought this was about tech?_
+_Great stuff, but I thought this was about tech and software?_
 Yes, so I'll tell you about the feature I built into my (customly built) website to display my articles.

 ## Articles feature